mainmatter/ember-classy-computed/README.md

 property's `set` method and redefine `activeUsers` there).

-That would make it impossible to reuse the implementation though (except in a mixin which leads to other problems though). ember-class-based-cps' mechanism for class based computed properties makes it possible to reuse that implementation- by providing a context for the computed property itself that the observer etc. can be defined on.
+That would make it impossible to reuse the implementation though (except in a mixin which leads to other problems though). ember-classy-computeds' mechanism for class based computed properties makes it possible to reuse that implementation- by providing a context for the computed property itself that the observer etc. can be defined on.
 This allows something like: